remix-run/react-router/docs/routers/create-browser-router.md

 However, in some cases - even this doesn't go far enough.
 If your application is large enough, providing all route definitions up front can be prohibitively large.
 Additionally, it might not even be possible to provide all route definitions up front in certain Micro-Frontend or Module-Federation architectures.

 This is where `patchRoutesOnMiss` comes in ([RFC][fog-of-war-rfc]).
 This API is for advanced use-cases where you are unable to provide the full route tree up-front and need a way to lazily "discover" portions of the route tree at runtime.
-This feature is often referred to as ["Fog of War"][fog-of-war] because similar to how video games expand the "world" as you move around - the router would be expanding it's routing tree as the user navigated around the app - but would only ever end up loading portions of the tree that the user visited.
+This feature is often referred to as ["Fog of War"][fog-of-war] because similar to how video games expand the "world" as you move around - the router would be expanding its routing tree as the user navigated around the app - but would only ever end up loading portions of the tree that the user visited.

 ### Type Declaration